kikyps/CrackME/README.md

 - Obfuscated Methods and Strings
 - Works fully offline

-# TODO
-- Custom Activity for HTTP capture detection
-- Emulator Detection, is it needed?
-- Very strong SSL Pinning, "HTTP Capture Detection is enough and this will continue to be developed, but if needed it may be added in the future"

 ### HOT UPDATE 🔥
 #### Control Flow Obfuscation (BETA)
 Protecting the application's business logic.